operate-bsv/op_agent/README.md

 # Operate | Agent

-Operate is an extensible Bitcoin meta programming protocol.
-It offers a way of running programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.

-**Operate | Agent** is an Elixir agent used to load and run programs (known as "tapes").
+**Operate | Agent** is an Elixir agent used to load and run programs (known as "tapes") encoded in Bitcoin SV transactions.

+## About Operate

+Operate is a toolset to help developers build applications, games and services on top of Bitcoin (SV).
+It lets you write functions, called "Ops", and enables transactions to become small but powerful programs, capable of delivering new classes of services layered over Bitcoin.

+More infomation:

 More infomation: